bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?

+**Answer**
+   - Functional components do one thing well and typically returns an element or something useful.
+Stateful component manages state via a state object and deals with the chagnes of state from user interactions.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+**Answer**
+   - componentWillMount is called once during the initial rendering to the DOM
+   - componentWillUpdate fires on rerender when state changes withing your dependency array.

 3. Define stateful logic.

+**Answer**
+   - Stateful logic is our code that holds and manages state.
+Examples include putting it in hooks and change handlers.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+**Answer**
+  - Arrange = set up component to test
+  - Act = Execute behavior (if there is one)
+  - Assert = Extract response element & check (if necessary) that it is as "expected."

 ## Rick Mansfield's Pull Req link
 [link]()